US House Republicans plot next moves on leader, McCarthy says he would go back

-WASHINGTON, Oct 9 (Reuters) - Less than a week after becoming the first U.S. Speaker of the House of Representatives voted out by his own caucus, Republican Kevin McCarthy told a radio interviewer on Monday he would take the job back if asked to, as his colleagues contemplated their .
+WASHINGTON, Oct 9 (Reuters) - Less than a week after becoming the first U.S. Speaker of the House of Representatives voted out by his own caucus, Republican Kevin McCarthy said on Monday he would take the job back if asked to, as his colleagues contemplated their .

+McCarthy at a press conference stressed the need for House leadership at a time of international crisis with Israel at war with Palestinian militant group Hamas.
+But rather than putting himself forward for the top job, he said the decision should be taken by his fellow Republicans.

+"That's a decision by the conference.
+I'll allow the conference to make whatever decision," the California Republican said, while laying out his own plan for the Middle East crisis.

+McCarthy earlier in the day told radio host Hugh Hewitt in an interview that he stood ready to retake the speakership if asked to do so.

 "Whatever the conference wants, I will do.
 I think we need to be strong.
-I think we need to be united," McCarthy said during an interview on "The Hugh Hewitt Show" radio program.
+I think we need to be united," McCarthy said.

 House Republicans face new pressure to select a speaker after Israel declared war on Sunday, following a rare attack by Hamas militants that has prompted calls for more U.S. military aid.